scanback/docs/index.md

 I'm the main contributor to Tellusant Quick Reads.
 Find all of them here.

 ## [Videos](videos/index.md)
-My videos are a combination of analytical topics, TV interviews, and travel memoroie.
+My videos are a combination of analytical topics, TV interviews, and travel memories.

 ## [Travel Stories and Photos](travel/index.md)
 I have worked on the ground in 90 countries and visited over 100.
 FORTHCOMING.